asogani23/MAGIC-lab-thvo-summary/README.md

 NSF-funded project I worked on at the MAGIC lab, a summary.
 # THVO Educational Game – MAGIC Lab @ UW–Madison

-This is a project summary of my contributions to **THVO**, an interactive educational game developed at the **MAGIC Lab (Mathematics Affect Gesture, Imagery, and Cognition lab)**, part of an NSF-funded initiative in human-computer interaction and learning.
+This is a project summary of my contributions to **THVO**, an interactive educational game developed at the **MAGIC Lab (Mathematical Action and Gesture in Instruction and Cognition lab)**, part of an NSF-funded initiative in human-computer interaction and learning.

 > **Note**: Codebase is private and IP is owned by MAGIC Lab.
 This repo is for portfolio and demo purposes only.